Overseas Union-led group extends F&N offer to Jan 21

-SINGAPORE A group led by Overseas Union Enterprise (OVES.SI), a property firm controlled by Indonesian tycoon Stephen Riady, extended its $10.7 billion offer to take over Singapore property and drinks firm Fraser and Neave Ltd (F&N) (FRNM.SI) until Jan 21.
+SINGAPORE Jan 14 A group led by Overseas Union Enterprise, a property firm controlled by Indonesian tycoon Stephen Riady, extended its $10.7 billion offer to take over Singapore property and drinks firm Fraser and Neave Ltd (F&N) until Jan 21.

 The announcement came a day ahead of the expiry of a takeover offer by Thai billionaire Charoen Sirivadhanabhakdi for F&N, which analysts say could be extended for the seventh time.